We may earn money or products from the companies mentioned in this post. At no extra cost to you, I only recommend products I have experience with.

 Turtles and turtle nesting are another popular attraction at the beach.
 Loggerhead and sometimes leatherback turtles come ashore to make their nest in June and July with babes hatching in August and September.
 Stop in the Golden Isles Welcome Center to inquire about setting up a night-time tour.

 As with any wildlife, keep your distance, even from the sea creatures mentioned here.
 Turtle nests should never be disturbed.

 St. Simons Island has over 30 miles of bike trails, making it a family friendly place to explore.
 Bring your own, or rent from Ocean Motion.
-The offer baby seats, trailer/tandem bikes and each rental includes a lock, basket and helmet.
+The offer baby seats, trailer/tandem bikes and each rental include a lock, basket, and helmet.
 Get a bike made for the beach and sand and explore that way too.

 Explore St. Simons Island